redatomstudios/CFIM/README.md

 > - Process form to Approve/Reject
 > - Display Vouchers
 > - Get voucher as array for each expense in $expense['vouchers']

+- Change Password
+> - Uh, this isn't redirecting properly now, I thought the passwordChange was independent of member rank?
+I only saw member/changePassword in controller.